-- 4.2.1 An appropriate control strategy with provisions for managing rodents, foxes, and wild dogs and cats must be developed and implemented.
-This includes ensuring that any baits used are registered and approved for the specific vermin species. - 4.2.2 Bait stations must be placed at strategic locations around the sheds, predetermined by the vermin species, tracking routes and movements within the facility.
-The number of bait stations should be increased in areas where there are signs of increased rodent activity. - 4.2.3 Bait stations must be numbered, and a map kept of their location. - 4.2.4 Bait stations must be checked frequently using a risk-based approach and fresh baits laid as required. - 4.2.5 A record should be kept of each inspection and any activity noted (see Appendix 7). - 4.2.6 Bait stations must be properly secured and tamperproof to minimise the opportunity for other mammals, native wildlife and birds to access the bait. - 4.2.7 Other procedures like trapping and sonic sound aversion systems may also assist in rodent control. - 4.2.8 The chemical compound used in rodenticides should preferably be a second-generation compound, which has low volume intake and rapid kill activity. - 4.2.9 Dead vermin should be removed promptly and appropriately to avoid scavenging by poultry within production areas and other animals outside production areas.
+- 4.2.2 Bait stations must be placed at strategic locations around the sheds, predetermined by the vermin species, tracking routes and movements within the facility.
+The number of bait stations should be increased in areas where there are signs of increased rodent activity. - 4.2.3 Bait stations must be numbered, and a map kept of their location. - 4.2.4 Bait stations must be checked frequently using a risk-based approach and fresh baits laid as required. - 4.2.5 A record should be kept of each inspection and any activity noted (see Appendix 7). - 4.2.6 Bait stations must be properly secured and tamperproof to minimise the opportunity for other mammals, native wildlife and birds to access the bait. - 4.2.7 Other procedures like trapping and sonic sound aversion systems may also assist in rodent control. - 4.2.8 The chemical compound used in rodenticides should preferably be a second-generation compound, which has low volume intake and rapid kill activity.
+The acceptability to the rodents and the effectiveness of the rodenticides should also be reviewed. - 4.2.9 Dead vermin should be removed promptly and appropriately to avoid scavenging by poultry within production areas and other animals outside production areas. - 4.2.10 Procedures should be in place to prevent the aggregation of wild birds and particularly the aversion of wild waterfowl.